abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-moved my shoes?* Or it identifies with ideas about who we are, for instance that we’re weaker than others: *I’m pretty feeble, not nearly as strong as I used to be.* The mind takes simple feelings and perceptions, these habits of possessiveness and identification, and uses them to fuel what we see, hear, smell, taste, touch, and think, the objects of our six sense bases.
+moved my shoes?* Or it identifies with ideas about who we are, for instance that we’re weaker than others: *I’m pretty feeble, not nearly as strong as I used to be.* The mind takes simple feelings and perceptions—these habits of possessiveness and identification and uses them to fuel the objects of our six sense bases—what we see, hear, smell, taste, touch, and think.
 Then—whoosh!—off it all goes.
 The papañca erupts.

 I often think of it like a mill.
 The papañca dhammas, possessiveness and